 The grant committee comprised of Conservancy board members, reviews funding proposals.
 This volunteer committee focuses on reviewing the proposed work to be funded, intended outcomes and consistency with the Conservancy’s mission.
 Drawing on a team of knowledgeable Conservancy members, scientists and environmentalists, the committee considers how closely the proposed work links to Conservancy’s strategies, and how well it would complement efforts already underway.
 Applicants may be asked to submit more details about their proposals.

 The 25th Anniversary Grant Fund welcomes ideas for advancing our goals.
-If organizations wish to inform us about their work, please send a brief email to Jane Harvey, Grant Committee chair, with a copy to Kristen Peterson.
+If organizations wish to inform us about their work, please send a brief email to Ted McGraw, Grant Committee chair, with a copy to Kristen Peterson.